 - Neglecting personal hygiene so that it is offensive and constitutes a nuisance to other patrons will not be allowed on Library property.

 - Bathing, shaving, or washing clothes in public restrooms is not permitted.

-- Petitioning inside Library buildings is prohibited.
-The circulation of petitions outside Library facilities may not impede the free access of the public to Library buildings and resources.
-Petitioners refusing to comply with this policy will be asked to leave Library property.
-(See Petitions & Electioneering Policy)
+- Petitioning or conducting of surveys inside of Library buildings is prohibited.
+The circulation of petitions or surveys outside Library facilities may not impede the free access of the public to Library buildings and resources.
+Petitioners or survey takers refusing to comply with this policy will be asked to leave Library property.
+(See Petitions, Surveys, and Electioneering Policy)